 Chilled soba noodle salads are so satisfying yet light that I turn to them often.
-This recipe is really a launch pad because it’s the basis from which I make all sorts of soba variations.
-If I don’t have wasabi on hand, I leave it out and just adjust the other flavors accordingly.
-If there’s a ton of watercress in the produce drawer, it gets swirled in with the noodles.
-And during the winter months, I’ll throw roasted diced squash with some tofu; so, rifle through your pantry and make this your own — no matter what you decide to do to it, it’ll still be pretty easy and plenty tasty.
+This recipe is really a launch pad because it’s the basis from which we make all sorts of soba variations.
+If you don’t have wasabi on hand, we leave it out and just adjust the other flavors accordingly.
+If there’s a ton of watercress, it gets swirled in with the noodles.
+And during the winter months, we’ll throw roasted diced squash with some tofu; so, rifle through your pantry and make this your own — no matter what it’ll be pretty easy and plenty tasty.

 cut on the bias into 1-inch pieces